pyconau/2019.pycon-au.org/_pages/speaker-pack.md

 Please take the time to look over your talk entry, and make sure that you are happy with your abstract and biography.

 Should you wish to update your biography, profile photo, or abstract, please email any changes to <speakers@2019.pycon-au.org> from the same email address you used to submit your talk, or register for the conference.
-(We are using this email to contact you right now.)

 We advise you to send through any changes as soon as possible, ahead of the event, as the organising team will be very busy during the event and will not have time to push website changes outside of egregious errors or emergencies.

 ### What To Do If Something Comes Up